Compare the 7 Best Ecommerce Platforms

-Shopify is one of the most powerful ecommerce platforms on the market today.
-Its focus is to help you grow and scale your business.
-From what we’ve seen, there’s no denying that.
-They have tons of features and apps – that don’t require coding – all ready and waiting for you.
+BigCommerce is one of the most powerful ecommerce platforms on the market today.
+Its focus is to help you grow your business, and from what we’ve seen, there’s no denying that.
+It has tons of scalable sales features that don’t require any coding.

 Best For Multi-Currency: BigCommerce

 BigCommerce’s ‘Bold Multi-Currency’ app lets you show and sell your products in over 100 different currencies.
 On top of that, BigCommerce also supports 12 different languages and will automatically translate any text pre-embed on its themes.